Terai–Duar savanna and grasslands: Fauna

 The ecoregion is habitat for a huge number of mammalian and bird species.
 Notable are the large numbers of the endangered greater one-horned rhinoceros and Bengal tigers as well as Asian elephants, sloth bears, Indian leopards.

 In Nepal's Chitwan National Park, more than 400 rhinos were sighted in 2008, and 125 adult tigers were recorded during a survey conducted from December 2009 to March 2010, which covered an area of 1261 km2.
 Nepal's Bardia National Park and Sukla Phanta Wildlife Reserve, and India's Valmiki and Dudhwa National Parks are home to nearly 100 tigers.
 Chitwan along with the adjoining Parsa National Park is of major importance, especially for tigers and clouded leopard.
 Grazing animals of the grasslands include five species of deer, barasingha, sambar, chital, hog deer and muntjac along with four large grazing animals, Asian elephant, rhinoceros, gaur and nilgai.
 Endangered mammals found here include the wild water buffalo and the near-endemic hispid hare (Caprolagus hispidus).

 The grasslands are also home to a number of reptiles including the gharial, mugger crocodile and soft-shelled turtles.

 The grasslands partly cover two BirdLife International Endemic Bird Areas, the Central Himalayas EBA in western Nepal and the western end of the Assam Plains EBA south of Bhutan.
-There are three near-endemic bird species including the vulnerable Manipur bush quail (Perdicula manipurensis).
-The 44 threatened and declining bird species of the grasslands include the Bengal florican (Houbaropsis bengalensis), lesser florican (Sypheotides indica), sarus crane (Grus antigone) and rufous-rumped grassbird (Graminicola bengalensis).
+There are three near-endemic bird species.
+The 44 threatened and declining bird species of the grasslands include the Bengal florican (Houbaropsis bengalensis), lesser florican (Sypheotides indica), sarus crane (Grus antigone) and the elusive Indian grassbird.

 Threats and conservation

-Although the population density has been low it is now growing, especially in the Terai belt.
-Much of the ecoregion has been converted to farmland since the forest was cut down for timber.
-Shuklaphanta National Park, Chitwan, Bardia and Dudhwa National Parks, Some protected areas preserve significant sections of habitat, and are home to some of the greatest concentrations of Indian rhinoceros and Bengal tiger remaining in South Asia.
-The areas with tall grasslands are of special conservation importance.
-The remaining forest is mostly in the drier bhabar belt, with some forest patches in Chitwan National Park.
+Areas with tall grasslands are of special conservation importance.
+Woody plant encroachment is a threat to the Terai–Duar savanna and grasslands.